Apple nutrition in Himachal Pradesh

 Photo 2: Showing widely spaced seedling trees with annual application of farm yard manure applied in the ‘tree basin’

 Of course, with nutrients and fertiliser, everyone would like it to be as simple as possible, and in Himachal Pradesh, with many small holdings, it is no exception.
 They have developed a system of prescribing fertiliser based on tree age.
-For an established six year old high density planting the recommendation is 210 gm/m2 of urea, 300 gm/mof super phosphate and 210 gm/m2 of potassium chloride.
+For an established six year old high density planting the recommendation is 210 gm/m2 of urea, 300 gm/m2 of super phosphate and 210 gm/m2 of potassium chloride.
 The application area under trees is called the tree basin which tends to be a circular cultivated area around the tree, often with with mounding around the perimeter to contain water, a bit like a miniature border dyke style of irrigation.
 This equates to very high rates of N P K. For nitrogen this would be in the range 230kg N/ha compared to about 50 – 70kg N/ha applied in NZ.
 For phosphate approximately 65 kg/ha is recommended compared to 10 – 20 kg/ha applied as maintenance dressings in NZ.
 The amount of potassium applied is relatively high as well at 250 kg K/ha.
 These values may be appropriate when building fertility but applied continuedly are likely to be excess to plant requirements, particularly nitrogen, and detrimental to good fruit set, fruit colour and quality.

 Fertiliser is not the only nutrient source.
 Many of the orchards are part of a mixed farm with animals and other crops suppling a ready source of composted animal manure which is applied, at anything up to 5 kg/m2 as a mulch and slow release nutrient source (Photo 2).
 While this is very good for soil health, mineralisation of nutrients particularly nitrogen is likely to be high late in the season when it is warm and the monsoon weather is contributing ample soil moisture, at a period when we would like to see limited availability of nitrogen, to assist with fruit colour development and quality.